kmendonsa/CaseStudy2/README.md

 Do others consider you a procrastinator?: a binary response

-Computed column: DPMean
+Computed column: DPMean - mean of the DP survey variable

-Computed column: AIPMean
+Computed column: AIPMean - mean of the AIP survey variable

-Computed column: GPMean
+Computed column: GPMean - mean of the GP survey variable

-Computed column: SWLSMean
+Computed column: SWLSMean - mean of the SWLS survey variable

 There were several survey questionnaire types that are not defined in the data set: DP, AIP, GP, and SWLS.
 We will explain the concepts of these questions so that it may be properly interpreted.